andrew-wilkes/advent-of-code-2025/README.md

 ### Day 9

-Part 1 was easy for me involving maximizing the area of rectangles, but part 2 is hard for me where we need to consider points within a polygon.
-I think that I know how to solve it though and fleshed out some code that needs further testing.
+I can't seem to get part 2 to work with my input data.
+I think that I will study [this article](https://alienryderflex.com/polygon/) to get some ideas.

 ### Day 10